Proven-Paradox/shaper-system/Handbook.md

 * Increase the target along all Buff Tracks by one.
 You can only increase the value up to 0.
 * Increase the target’s [Regen/Degen](#the-regendegen-track) value by 4.
 You can only increase the value up to 0.
 Description: The most basic way to recover from ill effects.
 This could be magically banishing the curse in question, applying medicine to reverse negative effects, utilizing nanobots to repair the target’s damage, or similar things.

+#### Demand
+Attack/Spell
+Action: Minor
+Prerequisites: None
+Range: Long
+Targets: 1 enemy
+Cost 2 MP
+Damage: 0
+Effect: You may used your Physical or Mental Offense on this Ability.
+If you use Physical Offense, treat this Ability as an Attack.
+If you use Mental Offense, treat this Ability as a Spell.
+If this Ability hits the target, they are [Provoked](#provoked) by you for one turn.
+You may choose to use your [Defense Bonus](#defense-bonus) instead of your Offense for this Ability.
+Description: Draw an opponent's attention.
+This could be shouting insults or making noise, subtle mind control, magically drawing bullets toward oneself, or otherwise force opponents to focus on you.

 #### Dodge
 Auxiliary